Saturday, May 28, 2016

 Present-mindedness: 6 (-3)

-.
+This is the perfect example of how quickly one's poker game can slip without consistent and conscious maintenance.
 In looking back over several of the sessions I've played since March, I now recall succumbing to numerous bouts of tilt due to being highly results-oriented, though I was completely unaware of it at the time.
 Or at least not aware enough to do anything about it.
 I think the lesson here is that truly playing my 'A' game requires much, much more than just showing up.

 Awareness: 5 (-2)